Written by Marijn Overvest | Reviewed by Sjoerd Goedhart | Fact Checked by Ruud Emonds | Our editorial policy

 Procurement analytics is the processing of collecting and analyzing data that is needed for important decision-making.

-What are important procurement metrics?
+What are the important metrics to include in your procurement analytics?

 About the author